fieryhenry/bcps/README.md

 ## Adding your own endpoints

-The base server is built with Flask.
-You can add your own endpoints by creating a new blueprint in the `src/bcps/blueprints` directory.
+The server comes with a mailbox example blueprint in `src/bcps/blueprints/presents`.
+You should read the [Flask documentation](https://flask.palletsprojects.com) to understand how to create your own endpoints.

+You should place your blueprints in the `src/bcps/blueprints` directory.
 You can then add the blueprint to the app in the `src/bcps/blueprints/__init__.py` file.
-There is a pre-made mailbox example blueprint in the `src/bcps/blueprints/presents` directory.